1998–99 Mighty Ducks of Anaheim season: Off-season

 The roster was shaken up a lot during the previous season and only a few changes took place in the summer.
 The Ducks traded Dave Karpa and a 2000 4th round pick to the Carolina Hurricanes for Kevin Haller and Stu Grimson on June 18.
 Two months later they acquired Jim Mckenzie for Jean-Francois Jomphe on August 11.
 They signed veteran Fredrik Olausson, who was with the Ducks before, to give the team scoring from the blue line, and Pascal Trepanier.
 Rookies Antti Aalto and Johan Davidsson made the roster while Mike Crowley who played very well last season would see more ice time with the parent team.

-For the first time since the Ducks traded Ron Tugnutt to the Montreal Canadiens in 1994 the team saw just their second change in net, losing Mikhail Shtalenkov to the Nashville Predators in the 1998 NHL Expansion Draft.
+For the first time since the Ducks traded Ron Tugnutt to the Montreal Canadiens in 1994 the team saw just their second change in net, losing Mikhail Shtalenkov to the Nashville Predators in the 1998 NHL expansion draft.
 That left them with Prospects Patrick Lalime and Chris Mason for the back up position.

 Just before the season started the Ducks acquired Dominic Roussel from the Nashville Predators for Chris Mason and Marc Moro on October 5, 1998 which gave the team more experience in case Hebert would be sidelined like last season.
 Days later they sent Doug Houda to Detroit on October 9.

 Regular season

-The season was much more consistent than last season.
+The season was much more consistent than the previous season.
 Anaheim started off slow, losing their first three games and scoring only one goal but was unbeaten the next six games.
-On October 27, 1998 they added Marty McInnes, a key player who gave them more scoring depth for the team's upcoming success and dominating Powerplay.
+On October 27, 1998 they added Marty McInnis, a key player who gave them more scoring depth for the team's upcoming success and dominating Powerplay.
 On November 8 Tomas Sandstrom suffered a broken left wrist which kept him sidelined until late December thus relying more on their star players and hoping for others to fill the void.
-The team managed to comeback a few times after going winless some games and even put up an unbeaten streak like in early December (4-0-2) and a winning streak in early February (4-0-0).
-January turned out to be the very tough going 4-9-1 and winless (0-5-1) a second time since late November.
+The team managed to comeback a few times after going winless some games and even put up an unbeaten streak like in early December (4-0-2) and a winning streak in early February (4–0–0).
+January turned out to be the very tough going 4–9–1 and winless (0-5-1) a second time since late November.
 Overall the Ducks were hovering around the .500 mark fighting to go to the post season.

-In February the team pushed themselves into the Play Off as the Mighty Ducks went 13-3-1 from February 3 until March 10 including a team record seven game winning streak.
-Anaheim stayed consistent after their, streak going 4-4-3, but registering a record of 1-5-1 in their last seven games, thus missing out on 5th place facing rather Phoenix than the Red Wings as they finished the season 6th in the west since the team was unable to maintain their amazing run in April.
+In February the team pushed themselves into the playoffs as the Mighty Ducks went 13–3–1 from February 3 until March 10 including a team record seven-game winning streak.
+Anaheim stayed consistent after their streak, going 4–4–3, but registering a record of 1–5–1 in their last seven games, thus missing out on 5th place facing rather Phoenix than the Red Wings as they finished the season 6th in the west since the team was unable to maintain their amazing run in April.